 ② Look the Part – Magnetic Website Design

-Let’s face it… it’s a fact of life that people always judge a book by its cover.
-You only get to make a first impression once!
+Let’s face it.
+It’s a fact of life that people always judge a book by its cover.
+However, unfortunately, you only get to make that first impression once!

 For many businesses, your website is the first thing that prospects see.
 And within the first few seconds, that prospect has already decided whether or not they would ever do business with you.